CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 Instead of a course you can also use CSC Notebooks for collaboration.
 The workflow is similar to creating a course notebooks environment and is described below.

 ### 1. Become a workspace owner and creating a workspace

-1. Login to CSC Notebooks using your CSC account.
+* Login to CSC Notebooks using your CSC account.
 Make note of your user account on the bottom of the left navigation bar.
 If you don't have a CSC account yet,
    [see the instructions on how to create new user account](../../../accounts/how-to-create-new-user-account/).
-2. Send email to <notebooks@csc.fi> to request workspace owner rights.
+* Send email to <notebooks@csc.fi> to request workspace owner rights.
 Please include your CSC user account in the mail.
    We will add the capability to create your own workspaces to your account.
-3. Login to [CSC Notebooks](https://notebooks-beta.rahtiapp.fi/welcome) and check that you got workspace ower rights:
+* Login to [CSC Notebooks](https://notebooks-beta.rahtiapp.fi/welcome) and check that you got workspace owner rights.
 It worked, if you see `Manage workspaces` tab in the left panel.
 You can now use the `Create workspace` button to create a new workspace.

 ### 2. Create custom images, optional